greatislander/c2lc-project-website/src/activities/lego-sequencing.md

 ---
-title: 'Lego sequencing '
+title: "Lego sequencing "
 type: Unplugged
 experience: No Coding Experience
 subject: Games
-description: >-
+relatedActivities:
+  - Fixing a sequence
+  - Sequencing in daily activities
-  This activity provides learners with practice using block-based coding and sequencing
+description: In this activity, learners can practice using an analog version of block-based coding and sequencing.
 whatYouNeed: |-
   ### Tools